-The capital of Europe has become a popular destination.
+The legislative capital of Europe has become a popular destination.
 If most visit during its thriving Christmas Market, exploring Strasbourg through the eyes of a local is always a good idea and even more so during the quieter periods.
-Join us and learn about its moving history, off the beaten path secrets and gems!
+Join us and learn about its moving history, off the beaten path secrets, and gems!

 How did poor people pay their hospital bills back in the 14th century?
 With what they had, and most unlikely with money… Here in Strasbourg in one of the leading hospitals of the time, patients used to settle their bills with their homemade wines!
 Keep traveling!

 Planning a trip to the Big Apple or in need for some inspiration for your next city trip?
 Take a virtual tour through New York City from behind your computer screen.
 Click through the photographs for the best experience and enjoy NYC!
-Keep browsing
+Keep traveling!

 May, 1: Fred hikes up to the refuge d’Usciolu at an altitude of 1,810 metres from the village of Cozzano, two hours away.
 The athletic young fellow needs crampons and piolets to make his way up and often has to saw the icy snow to make his way into the kitchen of the refuge to warm up.
 For four years he has been assisting Francis, the refuge keeper in the summer months and this is how the 5-month season starts.
 Before the helicopter delivers 800 kilograms of Keep hiking!

 After freezing our butts off for more than a week (packing light does come at a price!), we have had our first warm night on the GR 20!
 Between the elevation of Col de Verde about 400 metres lower than the refuge of Prati and the weather that is improving as we are getting closer to July, night temperatures have become two digits.
 Keep hiking!